Meditation for January 19th

 Mortality

 We all have a set number of days on this planet.
-Some people believe our conscience goes somewhere after we die while other believe that we are forever repeating life in different forms over and over again.
-All that matters is that we have a life here and now and some day we won’t.
+Some people believe our conscience goes somewhere after we die, while others think that we are forever repeating life in different forms over and over again.
+All that matters is that we have a life here and now, and some day we won’t.

 You are going to die.
-This isn’t the meditation for you to pick up and extra hobby or be nicer to your parents, but stop messing around with dumb shit because you are going to die and do you want to die knowing you watched ten thousand hours of Netflix?
+This isn’t the meditation for you to pick up an extra hobby or be nicer to your parents, but stop messing around with dumb shit because you are going to die, and do you want to die knowing you watched ten thousand hours of Netflix?

 You are not living like you’re going to die.
+You might be scared to die, but you aren’t acting like you’re scared to die.
 You eat like an idiot, you waste your time beating the shit out of yourself at the gym or worst: running, you put stuff off till tomorrow, you promise you’ll quit smoking some day, but right now isn’t a good time because you are in school and some stressful thing is coming up, so quitting smoking will only make things worst, but really, do you have that kind of time?

 You might get lucky and get an expiration date.
 You might get a few years or a few months.
-You won’t be able to fulfill any kind of bucket list because you’ll probably be too sick in the hospital to finally skydive or run from bulls in Barcelona.
-One day your perfect body is being used to drive a car through the Taco Bell drive-thru, the next day hooked up to some machine at the hospital wishing the pain would go away.
+You won’t be able to fulfill any bucket list because you’ll probably be too sick in the hospital to skydive or run from bulls in Barcelona, finally.
+One day, your perfect body will be hooked up to some machine at the hospital, wishing the pain would go away.
+You were running or watching all the episodes of Friends for the fifth time last week, and this week you are in agonizing pain in the hospital, and they are saying you aren’t leaving alive.

 I’m not talking to older people or other people who have health problems already; I’m talking to you.
-You are going to die and it’s going to happen before you know it.
-You are not special because of good genetics or good health or even a great gym regiment along with a strict diet; you will die a horrible, ugly, excruciating painful death.
+You are going to die, and it’s going to happen before you know it.
+You are not special because of good genetics or good health or even a great gym regimen along with a strict diet; you will die a horrible, ugly, excruciatingly painful death.

 Prayer